 - getting plenty of rest

-People should always ask their doctor about the safe dosage before taking any medication.
+Individuals should always check with a doctor before taking any medication.

 - their fever has lasted for more than 48 hours

-Additionally, people with RA should contact their doctors if they experience any of the following:
+Additionally, individuals with RA should contact a doctor if they experience any of the following:

 - pain in new areas

 - worsening symptoms

 - adverse reactions to medication

 - joint symptoms that last more than 1–2 days

 Fever can be a symptom of RA.
 It can occur because of inflammation or because the drugs for treating the condition make people more susceptible to infections.